-Beginning on [ · ], 2015 and continuing up to and including the distribution date for the Separation, we expect there will be two markets in Masco common stock: a "regular-way" market and an "ex-distribution" market.
-Shares of Masco common stock that trade on the "regular-way" market will trade with an entitlement to receive shares of SpinCo common stock in the distribution.
-Shares that trade on the "ex-distribution" market will trade without an entitlement to receive shares of SpinCo common stock in the distribution.
+Beginning on [·], 2015 and continuing up to and including the distribution date for the Separation, we expect there will be two markets in Masco common stock: a "regular-way" market and an "ex-distribution" market.
+Shares of Masco common stock that trade on the "regular-way" market will trade with an entitlement to receive shares of TopBuild common stock in the distribution.
+Shares that trade on the "ex-distribution" market will trade without an entitlement to receive shares of TopBuild common stock in the distribution.
 Therefore, if you sell shares of Masco common stock in the "regular-way" market after 5:00 p.m.
-Eastern time on the record date and up to and including through the distribution date, you will be selling your right to receive shares of SpinCo common stock in the distribution.
+Eastern time on the record date and up to and including through the distribution.
 If you own shares of Masco common stock at 5:00 p.m.
-Eastern time on the record date and sell those shares in the "ex-distribution" market, up to and including through the distribution date, you will still receive the shares of SpinCo common stock that you would be entitled to receive in respect of your ownership, as of the record date, of the shares of Masco common stock that you sold.
+Eastern time on the record date and sell those shares in the "ex-distribution" market, up to and including through the distribution date, you will still receive the shares of TopBuild common stock that you would be entitled to receive in respect of your ownership, as of the record date, of the shares of Masco common stock that you sold.

-Furthermore, beginning on $[ \cdot ]$ , 2015 and continuing up to and including the distribution date for the Separation, we expect there will be a "when-issued" market in our common stock.
+Furthermore, beginning on [·], 2015 and continuing up to and including the distribution date for the Separation, we expect there will be a "when-issued" market in our common stock.
 "When-issued" trading refers to a sale or purchase made conditionally because the security has been authorized but not yet issued.
-The "when-issued" trading market will be a market for shares of SpinCo common stock that will be distributed to Masco stockholders on the distribution date.
+The "when-issued" trading market will be a market for shares of TopBuild common stock that will be distributed to Masco stockholders on the distribution date.
 If you own shares of Masco common stock at 5:00 p.m.
 Eastern time on the record date, you would be entitled to receive shares of our common stock in the distribution.
-You may trade this entitlement to receive shares of SpinCo common stock without trading the shares of Masco common stock you own, in the "when-issued" market.
-On the first trading day following the distribution date, we expect "when-issued" trading with respect to SpinCo common stock will end and "regular-way" trading in SpinCo common stock will begin.
+You may trade this entitlement to receive shares of TopBuild common stock, without trading the shares of Masco common stock you own, in the "when-issued" market.
+On the first trading day following the distribution date, we expect "when-issued" trading with respect to TopBuild common stock will end and "regular-way" trading in TopBuild common stock will begin.